minprog/uva-prog-ink/10 Materials/40 Week 4/20 Exercises.md

 you may read all about it here.
 In this problem, the second player will always be the computer, who will be picking a word at random.

+Download and save the [Week 4 code files](week4.zip).
 Implement a function, `hangman()`, that will start up and carry out an interactive Hangman game between a player and the computer.

-For this problem, you will need the code files `ps2_hangman.py` and `words.txt`, which were included in the zip file from the top of this homework.
+For this problem, you will need the code files `hangman.py` and `words.txt`, which were included in the zip file from  of this homework.
 Make sure your file runs properly before editing.
 You should get the following output when running the unmodified version of `hangman.py`.